electronics10/Topology_Optimization/README.md

 This section provides an example of how to use this repository to optimize an antenna design.
 Follow the steps below to replicate the results.

 ### 1. Understand the Design Domain
 The design region is defined in `Antenna_Design.py`.
-By default, the design domain is a 48mm x 48mm square, pixelized with each pixel being 3mm x 3mm.
+By default, the design domain is a 48mm x 48mm square, pixelized with 3mm x 3mm sized pixel.
 Modifying this file is not recommended unless you are confident in what you are doing, as it may affect the optimization process.

 ### 2. Configure Input Specifications
 The input specifications for the antenna can be manually altered in `main.py`.
 Open `main.py` and look for the following lines after the `import` statements: